typemiguel/WalnutiQ/README.md

    ```

 ## How to contribute
-1. Here is some example code of how part of the theorized learning algorithm works:
+1. Here is some example code of how part of the theorized prediction algorithm works:
    ```java
    public void test_NoiseInvarianceExperiment() {